ascl1u/animanga-genie/memory-bank/implementation-plan.md

 - **Task**: Implement a search page to find anime by title.
   - Create `/pages/search.tsx` and include `/components/SearchBar.tsx` with an input field styled with `shadcn/ui`.
   - Query the `anime` table via Supabase on input change (with debouncing), displaying results below in `shadcn/ui` card components.
-- **Test**: Search for "Naruto" (assuming it’s in the database), confirm matching titles appear in the results, and verify the search updates dynamically with input.
+- **Test**: Search for "Naruto" (assuming it's in the database), confirm matching titles appear in the results, and verify the search updates dynamically with input.

 ### 9. Additional Setup and Styling
 - **Task**: Ensure consistency and scalability across the application.